neogeno/shango-lightning-wallet/README.md

 The Shango Cloud Node or your own Privately hosted node can be called upon 24x7 and will always stay on-line to catch such cheaters in the act and give you all the money as a penalty.

 * **Stability**.
 LND was written with a server running Linux in mind.
-It was not designed to run on a mobile device and the current wallets in the market try to shoehorn it into running on your phone.
-This will inevitably result in crashes, unexpected behaviour and will take a lot of effort before it comes close to the operation of LND running on a Linux server connected 24x7.
+Call me crazy, but I don't think phones make very good servers.
+The current wallets in the market try to shoehorn LND into running on your phone.
+This will inevitably result in crashes, unexpected behaviour and will take a lot of effort before it comes close to the operation and stability of LND running on a Linux server connected 24x7.

 * **Good User Experience** Shango's graphical dashboard is the first of its kind and the interface is one of the better ones out there.